MarketIN-Inc/marketin_laravel_bridge/README.md

 3. **SDK-based decoration**: If your app uses Paystack's PHP SDK (e.g., `Paystack::initialize()`), the package decorates the service to inject Marketin identifiers into `metadata` automatically and caches the attribution context against the Paystack reference.
 4. **Webhook support**: The package registers `POST /marketin/paystack/webhook` for you; the controller verifies signatures, normalizes payloads according to `config/marketin.php`, and forwards them to `ConversionDispatcher`.
 Missing IDs are recovered from the cached context, the active request, or persisted cookies.
 5. **Job queue**: `ConversionDispatcher` queues `SendConversionToMarketin`, which posts the conversion to the Marketin API using the SDK-compatible public endpoint (`/sdk-log-conversion/`) and the required `X-BRAND-ID` header.
 A queue worker is recommended, but the job falls back to synchronous execution when queues are disabled.

+**Identifier precedence**

+- The persisted Marketin parameters (`pid`, `cid`, `aid`) always override transaction metadata when conversions are queued.
+This guarantees that the marketing product ID captured from the landing URL is the same ID sent to the Marketin API, even when your checkout stores a separate catalog primary key.
+- When the package overwrites `metadata.product_id` with the marketing PID, the original catalog value is preserved as `metadata.catalog_product_id` so your application can still reconcile orders locally.

 ```bash
 # For database queues